stevenreich47/ensemble-distillation-structured-prediction/MT_ensemble_distillation/README.md

 If you use this code in published work, please cite the paper above.

-The official Fairseq repo is here: https://github.com/pytorch/fairseq Many thanks to the developers!
+The official Fairseq repo is here: https://github.com/pytorch/fairseq

+Ott, Myle, et al. "fairseq: A fast, extensible toolkit for sequence modeling." arXiv preprint arXiv:1904.01038 (2019).

+Many thanks to the Fairseq developers for a great library!

 # Environment